 - BEST ORGANIC SPRAY: Earthworm Carpet & Upholstery Cleaner

-- BEST VACUUM CLEANER: Eureka NEU182B PowerSpeed Bagless Upright Vacuum
+- BEST VACUUM CLEANER: Eureka NEU182B PowerSpeed Vacuum

-- BEST STEAM CLEANER: McCulloch MC1275 Heavy-Duty Steam Cleaner
+- BEST STEAM CLEANER: Dupray Neat Steam Cleaner

 What to Consider When Choosing the Best Upholstery Cleaner

-Before you buy a new upholstery cleaner, consider these critical product features to ensure that you get the best upholstery cleaner for your fabric.
+Before grabbing a product off the shelf, shoppers will want to consider these critical product features to ensure that they get the best upholstery cleaner for their fabric.

 Upholstery cleaners come in several different types, including sprays, wipes, vacuums, and steam cleaners.

-- Upholstery sprays are one of the easiest solutions you can use to keep your furniture clean.
-Their deep-cleaning formulas are designed to lift dirt to the fabric’s surface, where you can wipe it away with a microfiber cloth.
-Sprays are inexpensive and easy to use, but you won’t get the same results from sprays as you would from a steam cleaner.
+- Upholstery sprays are one of the easiest solutions to keep furniture clean.
+Their deep-cleaning formulas are designed to lift dirt to the fabric’s surface where it can then be wiped away with a microfiber cloth.
+Sprays are inexpensive and easy to use, but they don’t offer the same results as a steam cleaner.

 - Upholstery wipes do not clean beyond the fabric’s surface, but they effectively remove built-up dust and debris, especially on leather furniture.
-These wipes may also condition and protect your upholstery so that it feels renewed and clean.
+These wipes may also condition upholstery so that it feels renewed and is protected from future stains.

-- Upholstery steam cleaners only use superheated water in the form of steam to penetrate the deepest fibers of your furniture and push the dirt and grime to the surface where the cleaner suctions it up.
+- Upholstery steam cleaners only use superheated water in the form of steam to penetrate the deepest fibers of furniture and push the dirt and grime to the surface where the machine then suctions it up.

 - Carpet cleaners are often confused with vacuums because of their suction power.
 They are also confused with steam cleaners because of the water they use to clean fabrics.
-However, the water used in these devices is not hot enough to be considered steam clean.
-Instead, the best carpet cleaners are suited for moderate cleaning penetration and stain treatment.
+However, the water used in carpet cleaners is not hot enough to be considered a steam clean.
+Instead, these devices are better for moderate cleaning penetration and stain treatment.